 - 1 FOR AN ACT ENTITLED, An Act to revise certain provisions regarding public records. - 2 BE IT ENACTED BY THE LEGISLATURE OF THE STATE OF SOUTH DAKOTA: - 3 Section 1.
-That chapter 1-27 be amended by adding a NEW SECTION to read: - If any agency of the state or any political subdivision of the state is a party to a legal claim involving monetary damages, equitable relief, or a violation of any statute or rule, the agency or subdivision shall provide a summary of any settlement agreement reached between the parties of the legal claim to any member of the public who submits a request to the agency or subdivision.
-A summary under this section shall include the identities of any party to the legal claim, the subject of the legal claim, the terms of the settlement agreement reached between the parties to settle the legal claim, any payments made by or on behalf of the agency or subdivision pursuant to the settlement agreement, and any action to be taken by the agency or subdivision pursuant to the settlement agreement.
-The summary and settlement agreement under this section shall be a public record as defined under § 1.27-1.1.
-Nothing in this section may be interpreted to prohibit a judge from sealing any part of the record of a legal proceeding other than the

-- 1 summary or settlement agreement under this section. - 2 Section 2.
-That § 1-27-1.5 be amended to read:
+That chapter 1-27 be amended by adding a NEW SECTION to read: - 4 No agency of the State of South Dakota or any political subdivision of the state may enter - 5 into a settlement agreement with any third party involving claims for monetary damages or - 6 equitable relief in which the settlement agreement requires nondisclosure or confidentiality as - 7 to the terms of the settlement.
+Any settlement agreement under this section shall be a public - 8 record as defined under § 1-27-1.1.
+Nothing in this section may be interpreted to prohibit a - 9 judge from sealing any part of the record of a legal proceeding other than the summary or - 10 settlement agreement under this section. - 11 Section 2.
+That § 1-27-1.5 be amended to read: - 12 1-27-1.5.
+The following records are not subject to §§ 1-27-1, 1-27-1.1, and 1-27-1.3: - 13 (1) Personal information in records regarding any student, prospective student, or former student of any educational institution if such records are maintained by and in the possession of a public entity, other than routine directory information specified and made public consistent with 20 U. S.C.
+1232g, as such section existed on January 1, 2009;

-- 3 1-27-1.5.
-The following records are not subject to §§ 1-27-1, 1-27-1.1, and 1-27-1.3: - Personal information in records regarding any student, prospective student, or former student of any educational institution if such records are maintained by and in the possession of a public entity, other than routine directory information specified and made public consistent with 20 U. S.C.
-1232g, as such section existed on January 1, 2009; - (2) Medical records, including all records of drug or alcohol testing, treatment, or counseling, other than records of births and deaths.
+- (2) Medical records, including all records of drug or alcohol testing, treatment, or counseling, other than records of births and deaths.
 This law in no way abrogates or changes existing state and federal law pertaining to birth and death records; - (3) Trade secrets, the specific details of bona fide research, applied research, or scholarly or creative artistic projects being conducted at a school, postsecondary institution or laboratory funded in whole or in part by the state, and other proprietary or commercial information which if released would infringe intellectual property rights, give advantage to business competitors, or serve no material public purpose; - (4) Records which consist of attorney work product or which are subject to any privilege recognized in article V of chapter 19-19; - (5) Records developed or received by law enforcement agencies and other public bodies charged with duties of investigation or examination of persons, institutions, or businesses, if the records constitute a part of the examination, investigation, intelligence information, citizen complaints or inquiries, informant identification, or strategic or tactical information used in law enforcement training.
 However, this subdivision does not apply to records so developed or received relating to the presence of and amount or concentration of alcohol or drugs in any body fluid of any person, and this subdivision does not apply to a 911 recording or a transcript of a 911 recording, if the agency or a court determines that the public interest in disclosure outweighs the interest in nondisclosure.
-This law in no way abrogates or changes §§ 23-5-7 and 23-5-11 or testimonial privileges applying to the use of information from confidential informants;
+This law in no way abrogates or changes

+\$\ 23-5-7 \ and 23-5-11 \ or testimonial privileges applying to the use of information from confidential informants;